 What is perhaps unique about BMSF’s funding in this field is that it addresses the financial and legal needs of mental illness patients along with the improvement of care.
 Grant amounts are rather substantial, ranging from around $150,000 to over $1 million.
 Most grants are awarded to large institutions, including hospitals, research centers, and universities.

-Other areas of giving at BMSF require a bit more work, but applying for grants in the mental health arena is relatively easy.
-An online application is all you need to be on your way.
-Keep in mind that BMSF limits its grants to organizations and medical institutions; the Foundation does not award grants to individual medical professionals, researchers or scientists.
+Grant seekers should keep in mind that BMSF limits its grants to organizations and medical institutions; the Foundation does not award grants to individual medical professionals, researchers or scientists.